jalcine/website/src/_drafts/2017-01-11-getting-nextcloud-on-dokku.markdown

 ## Building the Image
 I began looking around to see if anyone’s already gotten some headway into getting this going.
 I also kept examining the documentation regarding the deployment of applications via Dockerfiles.
-It looks like that taking that approach might actually put me at a disadvantage with regards to all of the features that buildpack-powered applications may gain.
-I decided to put my need to have them launched in such a fashion due to the acceptance that Dokku is really just a Docker container manager - mapping host names and ports to processes running on the server.

-That rationale led me to the path of just cloning and pushing versions of code to Dokku itself.
+To be honest, this is the route I want to _always_ take with Dokku; building my applications using Docker.
+That said, it is interesting to have the sources for a project and deploy them as a Docker project versus the buildpack route (this is in reference to my private API project for this site).

 [1]: {% post_url 2017-01-08-pulling-thangs-in-haus %}
 [2]: http://magic.com